 After the clashes in recent days in the capital of the Bolivarian Republic of Venezuela, the inevitable end of Nicolas Maduro's presidential term has clearly emerged.
 In 2013, after the death of President Hugo Chavez, it was Maduro himself who relied on the loyalty and support of the military, necessary to be able to govern in Caracas.
 And this axis seems to have been broken at the moment, leading a significant part of the armed forces to support the transition and opposition coalition.

-According to a recent statement by National Assembly President Henry Ramos Allup, it seems that a not insignificant part of senior officers, led by Governor Francisco Arias Cardenas, is seriously considering Maduro's resignation as a possible means of tackling the political and economic crisis.
-This would allow the new administration to be able to start work on new economic and political reforms, at the same time curbing the anger of the citizens, now so tired of the current government that they turn the discontent into a wave of real unrest.
+According to a recent statement by the President of the National Assembly Henry Ramos Allup, it appears that a not inconsiderable part of senior officials, led by Governor Francisco Arias Cardenas, are seriously considering Maduro's resignation, as a possible means of addressing the political and economic crisis. .
+This would allow the new administration to be able to begin work on new economic and political reforms while at the same time stemming the anger of citizens, who are now so tired of the current government that they transform discontent into a wave of real unrest.